 Bed bugs have made a major comeback recently after close to 40 years on near extinction.
 Many experts agree that banning of synthetic pesticides such as DDT has a lot to do with why the pests are back.
 These pesticides were effective for killing pests but unfortunately not gentle on the environment or humans.
+But what does a dead bed bug look like?
+Dead bed bugs look like any other dead bugs and if you notice any dead bed bugs in your home it is a sign of sever bed bug infestation.

 Just like other pests, bed bugs do have natural predators including ants.
 If you have heard stories about ants killing, attacking or eating bed bugs there is definitely some truth to the claim.